dmitrio03/portfolio/_projects/fake_inc_dashboard.md

 ## How it was built

-The report connects directly to the same general ledger transactions, Chart of Accounts, and Cost Centers data used throughout the Fake, Inc. model, along with the Budget Data used for the comparison.
-Relationships were made to connect all disparate data with key columns, which were the same across
+The report connects directly to the same general ledger transactions from the Fake, Inc. model, along with the Budget Data used for the comparison.
+Relationships were made to connect all disparate data with key columns.

 ## View the file directly